-Our patent portfolio also includes four patent families owned by us directed to our TNFrSF superagonist technology and product candidates.
-The first patent family includes disclosure and claims directed to multimeric superagonist antibodies that bind to any TNFrSF target.
-This family also includes disclosure and claims directed multimeric superagonist antibodies that bind to DR5 that relate to our DR5 IgM antibody product candidates.
-The application family, which we wholly own, has a projected expiration date of January 20, 2036, absent any patent term adjustments or extensions, and includes two granted U.S. patents, as well as granted patents in Europe (validated in Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hong Kong, Hungary, Iceland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom), Australia (two patents), Israel, Japan, South Korea, New Zealand, and Singapore.
-The claims in the first granted US patent as well as the Australian patent are generically directed to IgM-based TNFrSF superagonists and their use in treating cancer patients.
-The European and Israeli patents contain similar claims, as well as claims that relate to our DR5 IgM product candidates, including IGM-8444.
-The claims in the second granted U.S. Patent and the granted patents in Japan, South Korea, New Zealand, and Singapore are directed to DR5 IgM product candidates, including IGM-8444.
-The patent family is also pending in Canada, China, Europe, India, Israel, Japan, New Zealand, and Singapore, with claims relating broadly to TNFrSF superagonists and also to DR5 superagonists.
-Claims directed to polynucleotides encoding our DR5 IgM product candidates are allowed in the United States.
+Our patent portfolio includes three published patent families owned by us directed to our product candidate aplitabart.
+The application families, which we wholly own, have projected expiration dates of January 20, 2036, February 25, 2039, and May 12, 2041, respectively, absent any patent term adjustments or extensions.
+The first published patent family includes product claims directed to our DR5 IgM antibody product candidate aplitabart and includes three granted U.S. patents, as well as granted patents in Europe (validated in Austria, Belgium, Switzerland, Czech Republic, Germany, Denmark, Spain, Finland, France, Hong Kong, Hungary, Iceland, Iteland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Slovenia, Sweden, Turkey, and the United Kingdom), Australia (two patents), Israel, India, Japan, South Korea, New Zealand, and Singapore.
+The patent family is also pending in Canada, China, Europe, Israel, Japan, New Zealand (two applications), and Singapore, with one allowed application in Israel.
+The other two published patent families include method of treatment claims directed combination therapies.